Key takeaways

 - Fewer skills — Plugin system available but less mature than OpenClaw's 100+ skills ecosystem

-- Limited community validation — Too new for production track record
+- Limited community validation — No substantial discussion threads on Hacker News or Reddit yet; little independent production track record

 Pricing & Licensing